Top 5 4th Quarter Trades of AT - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-ATWOOD & PALMER INC reduced their investment in ARCA:JMBS by 211,626 shares.
-The trade had a 0.99% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $47.49.
+The guru sold out of their 80,389-share investment in ARCA:EFA.
+Previously, the stock had a 2.09% weight in the equity portfolio.
+Shares traded for an average price of $62.33 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.